open-contracting-extensions/public-private-partnerships/docs/framework.md

 Amount and tenor of each, fixed or floating rate

- Details of interest rates relating to each finance arrangement should be provided in the `contract/finance` section of an OCDS release.
+Details of interest rates relating to each finance arrangement should be provided in the `contract/finance` section.

 **Schema**: Information can be provided using the following OCDS fields.